 In the old church records of births, marriages and burials for my illiterate Cornish ancestors, the same person can have two or three of these variants recorded during their life course.
-It seemed to depend on their individual pronunciation in their local accent and how the particular priest heard and decided to spell it.
+It seemed to depend on their individual pronunciation in their local accent and how the particular clergyman heard and decided to spell it.
 But somehow these families reverted to consistently being recorded as Escotts.

 The Sweet-Escott surname arose in 1799 in Somerset when Thomas Sweet married his distant cousin Mary Escott, the daughter of Bickham Escott and Mary Willis.
 Thomas Sweet’s maternal grandmother was a Mary Escott.
 They chose to adopt the hyphenated surname, which persists today although some descendants have dropped the Sweet and use the name Escott.

 There is also an Eastcott one-name-study, which includes the variants Eastcot, Eastcote, Estcote, Estcott.
 Although there is the occasional misspelling overlap with Escott, these appear to be a separate group of family names.
-Please check out that syudy if you think your name is closer to that spelling.
+Please check out that study if you think your name is closer to that spelling.

 There are a number of suggested origins of the Escott name, but most likely it is an Anglo-Saxon name derived from the Olde English words “est” (east) and “cot/e” (cottage or shelter, especially one for animals and usually sheep).
 Escott could be a topographical surname, denoting residence “at the east cottage”.